learninglab-dev/the-resources/data/resources/projects/gened1042/garageband.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01CHSLPXJ7/screenflow_006.gif?pub_secret=f83b48b489)

-Here is a visual diagram to help you think about some of the structural elements that are often a part of a typical podcast

-![](https://files.slack.com/files-pri/T0HTW3H0V-F01CHLMKWKU/screen_shot_2020-10-13_at_1.28.06_pm.png?pub_secret=b0d84c4cb5)

 ### Sharing your finished Mix

-After you've added all of your audio elements, and mixed them according to your preference, you are ready to export.
+After you've added all of your audio elements and mixed them according to your preference, you are ready to export.

 Go to the 'Share' menu and choose 'Export Song to Disc'.
 Name your podcast and choose an audio format: AAC or AIFF for full quality, and MP3 for slightly lower quality but more manageable file size.
 You can share your audio on sites like SoundCloud, services like iTunes, or create an RSS (Really Simple Syndication) feed of your own, so listeners can find and subscribe to your podcast.

+### For more information and inspiration

+Here is a visual diagram to help you think about some of the structural elements that are often a part of a typical podcast

+![](https://files.slack.com/files-pri/T0HTW3H0V-F01CHLMKWKU/screen_shot_2020-10-13_at_1.28.06_pm.png?pub_secret=b0d84c4cb5)

+And of course, please check out [podcasting@learninglab.xyz](https://sites.google.com/g.harvard.edu/ll-podcasting) for more resources.